SimoSbara/samp-shared-memory/README.md

 * If you want to compile the project on Windows, you will need Visual Studio 2019 or 2022.
 * If you want to compile the project on Linux, you will need to execute "make" in the global folder.
-* Otherwise, there are also pre-compiled binaries.
+* Otherwise, there are also pre-compiled binaries in [Releases](https://github.com/SimoSbara/samp-shared-memory/releases).

 ### Installing